jeferson-sb/portfolio/articles/a-short-guide-to-a11y.md

 crosspostLink: ''
 ---

-In Web Development, we often think about design, performance, tools, and libraries when building our applications, but when it comes to usability and user experience making these applications more accessible is also an important task that is not always common to see on our daily basis.
+In Web Development, we often think about design, performance, tools, and libraries when building our applications, but when it comes to usability and user experience making these applications more accessible is also an important task that is not always common to see on a daily basis.

 Essentially, web accessibility is about creating and managing content on the web that can be not only functional but available, understandable, and operable by anyone.

 ## A11y and Standards

 "A11y" is a numeronym of the word “accessibility”.
 Numeronyms are abbreviations that use numbers to abbreviate by taking the first and last letters ("a" and "y" in this case).
-It's a common term to refer to Web Accessibility.
+It is a common term to refer to Web Accessibility.

 ### Web Content Accessibility Guidelines